NativeScript/docs-v7/ui/theme.md

 npm uninstall nativescript-theme-core --save
 ```

-This command removes the core theme as a dependency in your `package.json` file, and also removes the theme’s CSS file from your app’s `app/css` folder.
+This command removes the core theme as a dependency in your `package.json` file.

 ## Contributing